 PR is an investment in your brand

-Over time, the accumulation of coverage and awareness builds credibility, trust and brand reputation among your customers and target audiences, all of which helps to deliver sales, success and profitability.
+Over time, the accumulation of coverage and awareness builds credibility, trust and brand reputation among your customers and target audiences.
+All of these helps to deliver sales, success and profitability.

 Stitching a PR strategy into your business plan is a long-term investment in your brand’s reputation.
 If you are serious about that reputation, PR is definitely the way to go.